inertiajs-revamped/inertia/README.md

-# Inertia.js Revamped
+# Inertia.js-Revamped

 > Choose your preferred UI framework, build classic server-side rendered applications.

 ## Documentation

 > **Note:**
-> Inertia.js Revamped is currently in alpha status and not ready for production use yet.
+> Inertia.js-Revamped is currently in alpha status and not ready for production use yet.

 View the docs at [inertiajs-revamped.com](https://inertiajs-revamped.com) (currently in development).